 This gives them the opportunity to be close to where people collect in a home, allowing them the option to still engage with their loved ones and find comfort in their company.

 To make space for the long-term, but temporary living arrangement, you can move furniture and other goods into storage, or discard some items that have been needing to go.

 Sort Through their Belongings After They Pass

-Going through your parent’s things after they’ve gone is a painful and delicate process, especially if they tended to hoard things.
-You may find yourself wishing they’d decluttered and downsized way more before they passed to lighten the burden on your shoulders.
-But, you don’t have to do it alone.
+Going through a loved one’s belongings after they’ve gone is a painful and delicate process, especially if they kept a lot.
+You may find yourself wishing they had decluttered and downsized way more before they passed to lighten the load, but you don’t have to do it alone.

 Ask for help from family and friends.
-They’re probably dying to find a way to help during this difficult time, and this is one way.
-However, if your loved one’s will allows, and you’d rather go through their home and things privately, that is okay too.
+They’re probably looking for a way to help you during this difficult time.
+However, if your loved one’s will allows and you’d rather go through their home and things privately, that is okay too.

-You don’t have to do it all in one day, but it definitely helps to go in with a plan.
+You don’t have to do it all in one day, but go in with a plan.
 Prioritize things that are time-sensitive like their finances and anything on the will.
-Go with whatever works best for you, but we suggest going room by room, and making six piles: save for me, save for others, sell, donate, recycle, and trash.

 Focus on What Matters Most